|Student Rating:||4.6 / 5|

 How to use the SavorOne Student card

-- Use the card for all spending at grocery stores, restaurants and entertainment purchases, including streaming services to enjoy the 3% cash back rate.
+- Use the card for all spending at grocery stores (excluding superstores like Walmart® and Target®), restaurants and entertainment purchases, including streaming services to enjoy the 3% cash back rate.

-- Use the card at Vivid Seats for all ticket purchases to take advantage of the 8% cash back rate.
+- Use the card at the Capital One Entertainment portal for all ticket purchases to take advantage of the 8% cash back rate.